What To Do About the Upcoming Economic Crash

 - If you can't think of anything for an "after" career, do a Permaculture Design Certificate (PDC).
 Try and aim to have one completed within a period of time from now, say 12 months from now.
 Due to the uncertainty in the economic situation, this is still a good idea even if you have an "after" career well developed.

-- IMPORTANT: Do at least one of these things (or more if you can): Start attending at a local community garden.
+- IMPORTANT: Try to do at least one of these things (or more if you can) within the next 12 months: Start attending at a local community garden.
 Do a PDC (see below for more info on this).
 Join a group, such as a local permaculture group, or preppers group.
 Join a group that does "permablitzes" and participate in some of them.
+Do some 'WWOOFing'.

 - Do another search for permaculture group, and for transition group.
 Try and find one close to your area, and turn up at one of their meetings.